microo8/plgo/README.md

 # plgo
 plgo is an "library" for easily creating PostgreSQL stored procedures and triggers in golang.

+(currently working on an tool that generates the boilerplate code and builds/installs the shared objects file and generates sql to create the functions in the database)

 contribution of all kind welcome!

 Creating new stored procedures with plgo is easy: